NataIss/codeforces/README.md

 # codeforces
-how to became red on codeforces
+how to become red on codeforces